markneub/find-availability/README.md

 [Moment.js](https://momentjs.com/) is installed as a dependency during `npm install`

 - JavaScript's built-in date parsing and formatting abilities are limited and clunky to work with.
 Moment adds an easy to use and understand API for parsing, comparing, and formatting dates, as well as a simple interface for features that could be useful in the future, such as other date formats or timezone support.
 - As the program is run locally in Node.js, the concern of delivering unnecessary extra data over the wire is mitigated.
 If this were used in a web service, it would likely be used as an asynchronous service where only the request and response are transmitted over the network.
-If the whole program needed to be integrated into a client-side application, Moment's API provides a useful abstraction for what functions would need to be recreated to avoid downloading the whole library to a client.
+If the whole program needed to be integrated into a client-side application, Moment's API provides a useful abstraction for what functions would need to be recreated to avoid downloading the whole library to a client, if file size were a concern.

 ### Input Validation